Dura-Europos synagogue: Consecration of the Tabernacle mural

-Located on the western wall of the synagogue, just left of the Torah niche, is a mural depicting the Tabernacle.
+Located on the western wall of the synagogue's assembly hall, just left of the Torah niche, is a mural depicting the Tabernacle.
 The artist did not follow the biblical description of the Tabernacle as a tent, but rather was inspired by Roman temples, and includes a cella, pediment and capitals of the Corinthian order.
 The local Jewish population did not mind illustrating the Tabernacle based on Roman civil architecture for unknown reasons.
 Coins showing similar structures were found in Dura-Europos, and the painter might have used them as models.

 In this particular work, Aaron is depicted standing just to the right of the door of the tent of meeting, denoted by the Greek alphabet inscription ΑΡΩΝ ("ARON").
 He is dressed in contemporary Persian or Sassanid style, but with the same colors mentioned in the Book of Exodus: gold, blue, and purple.
-The Ephod worn by the high priest as described in the Bible is not shown.
+The ephod worn by the high priest as described in the Bible is not shown.

 To the bottom left, there is a young priest leading a cow, which is the special sacrificial red heifer.
 A dorsal band decorates its body.
 The two animals just to the left of Aaron, a bull and a ram, are atonement sacrifices for Aaron to be made on Yom Kippur.